-Special Condition 11: All work shall be done in compliance with all conditions required by the City of Fort Bragg Grading Ordinance; Land Use Code Chapter 17.60-17.64 - Grading and Stormwater Runoff Requirements and Procedures.
+Special Condition 11: All work shall be done in compliance with all conditions required by Article 6, Chapters 17.60 through 17.64, of the Coastal Land Use and Development Code relating to grading, erosion and sediment control, and stormwater runoff pollution control.
 If construction is to be conducted between October and April (the rainy season), approval from the Public Works Department and additional construction BMP's will be required.